 Fluorescent lights produce light when an electrical current passes through mercury vapor.
 This type of light is available in normal fluorescent tubes and compact fluorescent lights (CFL).
 CFLs pack more light into a smaller package.
 Some types of fluorescent lights are known as high-output (HO).

-While some fluorescent lights are labeled as grow lights, it’s also fine to use a generic fluorescent light.
+While some fluorescent lights are labeled as grow lights, it’s also OK to use a generic fluorescent light.
 If you don’t see the spectrum listed on the light, you can look for a light labeled “cool white.”
 These lights contain a spectrum that is great for vegetative plants.

 Pros: